boltzmannlabs/molpro/molpro/affinity_pred/README.md

     https://drive.google.com/drive/folders/15x-gLYOGfXYpGjVafmNLIv33e1pm7dUY?usp=sharing

-you can prepare the data for training from the raw data by running this command :
+you can prepare the data for training from the raw data by running this function :

+    from molpro.afffinity_pred.data import prepare_dataset
+    prepare_dataset(data_path, hdf_path, df_path)

+Input Parameters :

+    data_path : str
-    python data.py --data_path {path where pdb and mol2 files are stored} --hdf_path {path where processed dataset is set to be stored} --df_path {path to csv     file containing pkd values and pdb ids}
+            path where pdb and mol2 files are stored hdf_path :
+            path where processed dataset is set to be stored df_path : str
+            path to csv file containing pkd values and pdb ids

 #### 3. Training model:
 Once you have the dataset you can start training the model.
 For that can execute model.py file with the following command :